webfox/silverstripe-helpers/README.md

  - Adds a new "Meta Title" field
  - Automatically applied

+If you do not add the `HasOnAfterUpdateCMSFieldsExtensionPoint` trait to your base `Page` class then the extension will use an unreliable method of moving the pages.
+For this reason we suggest adding `use HasOnAfterUpdateCMSFieldsExtensionPoint;` to this class.

 ##FooterMenuExtension##
  - Adds a new *ShowInFooter* option to the page settings
  - Adds a new `FooterPages()` function to the SiteTree to return only pages that have this checked